Session 2 - Module A: Advanced LangChain Patterns¶

 )

-Validation prompt configuration ensures quality control through systematic review.
-The four-point validation checklist covers logical consistency, evidence support, completeness assessment, and bias detection for comprehensive quality assurance.
+Validation prompt configuration ensures data analysis quality control through systematic review.
+The four-point validation checklist covers statistical accuracy, data quality, business relevance, and integrity assessment for comprehensive data analysis assurance.

 @property